Semilocal Features (SL)

 • npa: \(\mathbf{x}_\text{sl} = [n, p, \alpha]\)

-See the SemilocalSettings class in the Feature Settings documentation for more details on the API for setting up these features.
+See SemilocalSettings in the Feature Settings documentation for more details on the API for setting up these features.